ItzMarni/ElysiumCord/README.md

 ---

-# I'll make a proper readme later. with features etc if I ever complete this, I don't reccomend using this as it's just vanilla vencord with more bugs 💀
+# I'll make a proper readme later. with features etc if I ever complete this, I don't recommend using this as it's just vanilla vencord with more bugs 💀

 <!-- LINKS -->